-- Baccalaureate Degree: Prospective candidates are required to earn a baccalaureate degree from an accredited college or university prior to matriculation. - b.
-Prerequisite Courses: Prospective candidates must complete the following prerequisite courses: - Anatomy (1 semester with lab) AND Physiology (1 semester with lab); OR Anatomy & Physiology I and II (2 course sequence with labs) - Biology (2 semesters with labs) - · General Chemistry (2 semesters with labs) - · General Physics (2 semesters with labs) - All Biology, Chemistry and Physics courses MUST be appropriate for science majors; (Anatomy & Physiology courses are the exception) - · Psychology (1 semester) - · Statistics (1 semester) - No grade lower than a C (i.e. C-, D, F) is acceptable in the above prerequisite courses. - c.
-Grade Point Average (GPA): A minimum cumulative GPA of 3.0 on a 4.0 scale, for both overall and prerequisite science courses. - d.
-Graduate Record Exam (GRE):
+- Baccalaureate Degree: Prospective candidates are required to earn a baccalaureate degree from an accredited college or university prior to matriculation. - 2.
+Prerequisite Courses: Prospective candidates must complete the following prerequisite courses: - Anatomy (1 semester with lab) AND Physiology (1 semester with lab); OR Anatomy & Physiology I and II (2 course sequence with labs) - Biology (2 semesters with labs) - General Chemistry (2 semesters with labs) - · General Physics (2 semesters with labs) - All Biology, Chemistry and Physics courses MUST be appropriate for science majors; (Anatomy & Physiology courses are the exception) - Psychology (1 semester) - Statistics (1 semester) - No grade lower than a C (i.e. C-, D, F) is acceptable in the above prerequisite courses. - 3.
+Grade Point Average (GPA): A minimum cumulative GPA of 3.0 on a 4.0 scale, for both overall and prerequisite science courses. - 4.
+Graduate Record Exam (GRE): - There is no minimum GRE score - A composite score of 300 or higher on the verbal and quantitative sections of the GRE will be more competitive. - A score of 3.5 out of 6 on the analytical writing section of the GRE will be more competitive. - 5.
+Physical Therapy Observation Hours: - PT hours are required a licensed PT must verify hours w/ signed form uploaded or online via PTCAS. - Total Number of PT Hours Required is 35 hours. - 6.
+Application materials: - Applicants are required to apply to BOTH Physical Therapist Centralized Application Service (PTCAS) and WKU Graduate Studies - NOTE: materials must be sent to both locations, there is no communication between PTCAS and WKU Graduate Studies. - PTCAS Application Requirements: - Application & fee per PTCAS - Send official transcripts from all college, university, and professional coursework to PTCAS - · Send official GRE scores to PTCAS (code 0557) - Send two (2) letters of recommendation to PTCAS - WKU Graduate Studies Application Requirements: - Application & fee per WKU Graduate Studies - Send official transcripts from all college, university, and professional coursework to WKU Graduate Studies, even if you do not have a grade for the course (i.e. course in progress)

-- · There is no minimum GRE score - A composite score of 300 or higher on the verbal and quantitative sections of the GRE will be more competitive. - A score of 3.5 out of 6 on the analytical writing section of the GRE will be more competitive. - e.
-Physical Therapy Observation Hours: - PT hours are required a licensed PT must verify hours w/ signed form uploaded or online via PTCAS. - · Total Number of PT Hours Required is 35 hours. - f.
-Application materials: - Applicants are required to apply to BOTH Physical Therapist Centralized Application Service (PTCAS) and the WKU Graduate School - NOTE: materials must be sent to both locations, there is no communication between PTCAS and the WKU Graduate School. - · PTCAS Application Requirements: - Application & fee per PTCAS - Send official transcripts from all college, university, and professional coursework to PTCAS - · Send official GRE scores to PTCAS (code 0557) - · Send two (2) letters of recommendation to PTCAS - · WKU Graduate School Application Requirements: - · Application & fee per the WKU Graduate School - Send official transcripts from all college, university, and professional coursework to WKU Graduate School, even if you do not have a grade for the course (i.e. course in progress) - Send official GRE scores to WKU Graduate School (code 0557)
+• Send official GRE scores to WKU Graduate Studies (code 0557)

-Early and Standard Applications: (Applicants are required to apply to BOTH PTCAS and WKU Graduate School)
+Early and Standard Applications: (Applicants are required to apply to BOTH PTCAS and WKU Graduate Studies)

-· WKU Early Acceptance Process
+WKU Early Acceptance Process